jjjw420/splunk-ibm-websphere-mq-add-on/TA-mq/appserver/static/README.md

 ## Features

 * Simple UI based configuration via Splunk Manager
-* Poll  IBM Websphere MQ queues at interval or can be triggered from the Websphere MQ trigger monitor(future feature).
+* Poll  IBM Websphere MQ queues at interval.
 * Poll IBM Websphere MQ Channel Status statistics.
-* Uses regular splunk sourcetypes to process message ("Generic single line" or "syslog")
+* Uses regular splunk sourcetypes to process message ("Generic single line", "_json" or "syslog")
 * You can specify multiple queues or channels per data input.
 You can specify whether to use a thread per data input or per queue/channel.
 * Automatic thread management.
 No need to restart splunk after changes are made to a data input.
 This includes adding and removing queues.
 * Includes default response handlers for queue input and channel status input.